brian-ogilvie/task-tracker/README.md

 # Task Tracker

-A coding challenge: Implement a Kanban-style task manager, in the style of Trello or Gira.
+A coding challenge: Implement a Kanban-style task manager, in the style of Trello or Jira.

 ## View Live